sa-ra-ja/md2sql/README.md

 1. `MySQL`
 2. `Oracle`
 3. `PostgreSQL`(default)
+## Features

-Autodetection of datatypes is done using first row of table.(i.e.2nd row of actual input as first row is considered as header)
+- Autodetection of datatypes is done using first row of table.(i.e.2nd row of actual input as first row is considered as header)
+- Autodetection of input format and delimiter
 ### Ideal input formats as per their precedence :
 1. Markdown table
 ```